MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 }
 ```

-We can fill that struct with the values from the `dynv`-pointer, and then finally relocate:
+Now that we've sidestepped `rustc`'s memset emissions, we can fill that struct with the values from the `dynv`-pointer, and then finally relocate:

 ```rust
 #[inline(always)]